 More piano, maybe there's a theme?
 I often leave Spotify playing on radio mode because I find it's a great way to discover music, and this track had me hooked within the first 30 seconds.
 I listened to it, listened again, and then listened to the album it's apart of: Life Cycle.
 It's perfect for some late night hacking.

 I discovered Netsky during a hackathon back in 2013, but haven't stopped listening to his music since.
 I'd be lying if I said I loved every track on the album (III) that this track heads up, but I'm never even close to skipping one.

 From the album Torus, this is perhaps a bit more upbeat than some of the other tracks listed.
 Again, I love this album, but I'm Including this track in particular because I've had the lyrics in my head all morning.

 More from Hospital Records: lyrical, fast, uplifting and even includes some organ for good measure with a synth riffing that could have been lifted straight from a Sega Megadrive game.
-High Contrast's work is quite varied within the genre, and another of her tracks that never fails to get me chair-dancing is Kiss Kiss Bang Bang.
+High Contrast's work is quite varied within the genre, and another of HC's tracks that never fails to get me chair-dancing is Kiss Kiss Bang Bang.

 Probably far better known than most of the other artists I've listed, but Pendulum have been one of my most listened to artists for the last decade, and I listened to them a lot before that ever since they first hit the world stage with Slam.
 From the album, Immersion, I'd probably pick The Island -, Pt.
 I over this track, but couldn't find an official video for it on their channel, and this is a close enough second that it's practically equal.
 Immersion can't get enough air time IHMO.